 Hiring Picks Up As Employers Add 225,000 Jobs In January

-The U.S. job market enjoyed a better-than-expected January, with employers adding 225,000 jobs.
+The U.S. labor market revved up in January, with employers adding 225,000 jobs.
+That's well above the number forecasters were expecting.
 The unemployment rate inched up to 3.6%, near a 50-year low, according to a new report from the Labor Department.

-Job growth for November and December was revised up by a total of 7,000 jobs.
+Employment growth for November and December was also revised upwards by a total of 7,000 jobs.

 Loading...